 After completing their first-year requirements, students have free rein in choosing the direction of their legal education.
 While there are still several types of courses required for graduation, students are free to choose whether they want to continue with the traditional lecture-style courses, partake in a more conversational seminar course, or even do hands-on work in a clinic, among other choices.
 Below are the requirements for graduation, as well as some suggestions for students planning out their upperclass schedule.

 While the following information is primarily for students who are just beginning the upperclass curriculum, primarily students in their 2L class year, it also should be useful to students in their 3L class year.
 Part-time, evening students in their 1L class year might also pay some attention to this advice when beginning to make curricular choices in the spring semester.
-Course descriptions are posted here.
+View our full course descriptions.‣

 - The Required Curriculum